I hear a version of that sentence on almost every discovery call.

 — Kelly Notaras, Founder & CEO, KN Literary Arts

-That’s the Reset — a focused engagement that rebuilds the structure and habits your team needs to keep work moving without everything leaning on you.
+Bottleneck Rx is the focused 8-week engagement that rebuilds the structure and habits your team needs to keep work moving without everything leaning on you.

 I'm Karen Sergeant and I've spent the last decade helping founder-led service businesses grow without leaning on one person to hold everything together.

-After 9/11, I spent years in CIA operations, often in a war-zone, where clarity and alignment weren’t nice-to-haves — they were the difference between things going right or going sideways.
+After 9/11, I spent years in CIA counter-terrorism operations, often in a war zone, where clarity and alignment weren't nice-to-haves.
+They were the difference between things going right or going sideways.
 That training taught me to build clarity under pressure, spot the real risks, and keep my team aligned.
 That muscle carried straight into the work I do now.

-My work focuses on the spots where the business leans too hard on the owner: the decisions that bottleneck, the plans that dissolve into side quests, the responsibilities no one really owns.
-I help teams run the business with you, not wait for you — so the week moves cleaner, the work moves faster, and you get your time back for what actually matters.
+My work focuses on the spots where the business leans too hard on the owner: the decisions that bottleneck, the plans that dissolve, the responsibilities no one really owns.
+I help teams carry the business so the week moves cleaner, the work moves faster, and you get your time back.

 Every engagement begins with a short Intro Call.